 Sometime, I used the book as a mood board.
 A mood board is a tool that creative people use to bounce off ideas.
 It serves as a visual board that helps to conceptualise the whole design.

 In using it as a mood board, I will gather some of the materials that I might use for the card and lay them on that particular page.
 I leave these there for awhile sometime adding a piece of supply or taking away something.
 Usually after a day or two, the whole design and colour theme of the card will take form in my mind-eye.

 And when I sit down at my craft-table, I find myself spending less time creating my cards because whatever card making supplies I need are already there on the mood board.

-So we come to the end of another module in the A Study of Color for the Card Designer.
+So we come to the end of another module in the A Study of Colour for the Card Designer.

-I hope that this module will inspire you to create and keep a Color Scrapbook for your card making and at the same time, cause you to be more observant of the wonderful world of colors around you and how colors are used to create a certain mood or feeling.
+I hope that this module will inspire you to create and keep a colour idea book for your card making and at the same time, cause you to be more observant of the wonderful world of colours around you and how colours are used to create a certain mood or feeling.